cakephp/docs/en/controllers.rst

 controller has been found, your controller's action is called.
 Your controller should handle interpreting the request data, making sure the correct models are called, and the right response or view is rendered.
-Controllers can be thought of as middle man between the Model and View.
+Controllers can be thought of as middle layer between the Model and View.
 You want to keep your controllers thin, and your models fat.
 This will help you reuse your code and makes your code easier to test.